robotology-legacy/kinect-wrapper/README.md

 ##### Cmaking the project
 At cmake time, user can select which library to use through the cmake variable `USE_KinectSDK`, which can be `ON`(_Kinect SDK_ ) or `OFF`(_OpenNI_).

-The project is composed by a library that the user can link against to get access to the client side of the kinectWrapper and a binary implementing the server side.
+The project is composed of a library that the user can link against to get access to the client side of the kinectWrapper and a binary implementing the server side.
 For further details refer to the architecture hereinafter.

 ## Architecture